lightpack-run/lightpack/README.md

 Replace `"your_api_key"` with the actual API key you copied from the Lightpack website.

 **Important**: Keep your API key secure and never share it publicly or commit it to version control systems.
+Usage of API keys is subject to our [Privacy Policy](https://lightpack.run/legal/privacy), which includes information on how we collect and process API usage data.

 ### Using Lightpack

 Here's a simple example to get you started with Lightpack:

-[The rest of the Getting Started section remains unchanged]

 ```swift
 import Lightpack